dahhn/best-hospitals/README.md

 # best-hospitals
-This is part of the coursera data science course by John Hopkins University
+This is a script to help find the best hospitals based on treatment outcomes.